itzmeanjan/sha3/README.md

 `sha3` C++ library is written such that it's fairly easy for one to start using it in their project.
 All one needs to do

-- Include proper header files
+- Include proper header files ( select what you need by name )
-- Properly use API
+- Properly use API ( see usage examples/ test cases )
 - When compiling, let your compiler know where it can find respective header files

 Hash Function | Header/ Namespace | Example